Are You Scared About Signing Talent Management Contracts with Agencies? Talent Management Contracts Are Confusing – Learn the Facts First

 But, you don’t know a thing about talent management contracts.
 And, this is why you don’t sign without knowing exactly what you are doing.

-Note: I am not an attorney so check with a local – or entertainment law firm if you have any questions about written contracts or agreements.
+Note: I am NOT an attorney!
+Please check with an entertainment law firm if you have any questions about written model agency agreements.

-You are bound to feel excited for a week or so, dreaming about things that are going to happen in the future.
+You are bound to feel excited about getting listed for a week or so.

 Don’t Be Confused by Talent Management Contracts!